jurhas/qLite/README.md

 I was boting the italian Wikipedia dump, when my bot begins to send me weird answer.
 In this case Bio's where the Sex was not set.
 "I hope it found a Teletubby", it wasn't.
 After few investigations I found out that there was some parenthesis to fix.
 This time I was not guilty(ah... never scan the comments of the dump...).
 I scanned again the dump and I detect all the parenthesis, and I want to give them a relative big file to help them to maintain the wiki .
 And here comes the problem: how do I give them a structured filed?
 My provider barely allow me to access to my database, MS Access...
 No!
 MS Access No!, but also if I would use it there is no way to allow people scattered across Italy to work on the same db.
 SQLite requires experienced users, you need a shell or a GUI( matter of taste), and also here no way to share databases.<br>
 Hold my beer...qLite is born.<br>
 The name is not obtained from cropping the S, in SQLite, in this case would be capital.
 The q is dedicated to the C function qsort().
 My beloved language and the language which
-SQLite and pHo are written.qsort() is one of my preferred functions with the mem...() functions, each time I use this function I am dumbly happy, never understood why.
+SQLite and pHp are written.qsort() is one of my preferred functions with the mem...() functions, each time I use them I feel a C programmer.
 The q in qsort() means "quick", so "qLite"  would mean "quick (and) Lite", that match perfectly with the philosophy of this project.
 Ok, it is pervert enough: taken.

 ## Structure